Conway, Massachusetts: Government

 Conway employs the open town meeting form of government, and is led by a board of selectmen and a Town Administrator.
 The town offices, police station, fire station, post office and Field Memorial Library (donated to the town by Marshall Field and named for his family) are all located in the center of town.
 The nearest hospital, Franklin Medical Center, is located in Greenfield, as are most of the nearest state offices.

 On the state level, Conway is represented in the Massachusetts House of Representatives by the First Franklin district, which includes the southeastern third of Franklin County and towns in north central Hampshire County.
 In the Massachusetts Senate, the town is represented by the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County, as well as much of western Franklin and Hampshire Counties.
 The town is patrolled by the Second (Shelburne Falls) Barracks of Troop "B" of the Massachusetts State Police.

 On the national level, Conway is part of Massachusetts's 2nd congressional district, and has been represented in the US Congress by House Rep Jim McGovern (D).
 Massachusetts is currently represented in the United States Senate by Senators Ed Markey and Elizabeth Warren.

 Education

-Conway is a member of Frontier Regional and Union 38 School Districts, which also includes Deerfield, Whately and Sunderland.
+Conway is a member of Frontier Regional and Union 38 School District, which also includes Deerfield, Whately and Sunderland.
 Each town operates its own elementary school, with Conway Grammar School serving the town's students from kindergarten through sixth grades.
 All four towns send seventh through twelfth grade students to Frontier Regional High School in Deerfield.
 There are several private, religious and charter schools located in the Greenfield and Deerfield area, with the nearest being the Deerfield Academy.

 The nearest community college, Greenfield Community College, is located in Greenfield.
 The nearest state colleges are Massachusetts College of Liberal Arts in North Adams, and the nearest state universities are Westfield State University and the University of Massachusetts Amherst.
 The nearest private colleges, including members of the Five Colleges and Seven Sisters, are located southeast in the Northampton area.